Blog

 Opening a medical coworking space: key considerations

 There’s a lot to learn about opening a medical coworking space.
-Here are a few things you’ll need to keep in mind.
+Here are a few things you’ll need to keep in mind when opening a coworking space in the healthcare industry or medical sector.

 Privacy and compliance will be front and center

-Privacy and compliance are going to be paramount to being successful with a medical coworking space.
+Privacy and compliance are going to be paramount to your success with a medical coworking space.
 Put simply, you cannot operate unless you are compliant.

 Take some time to understand medical spaces in your city and what sort of regulation exists.
 At the very least, you’ll need to consider: